+2> stop the cg-LTM-RetransmissionTimer, if it is running, for the corresponding HARQ process for the first PUSCH transmission at LTM cell switch;

 2> stop the configuredGrantTimer, if it is running, for the corresponding HARQ process for initial transmission with CCCH message;

+2> if there is an ongoing RACH-less handover procedure; and

+2> if the downlink assignment has been received on the PDCCH for the MAC entity's C-RNTI after the first PUSCH transmission to the Serving Cell; and

+2> if the downlink assignment is for a new transmission:

+3> indicate to upper layers the successful completion of RACH-less handover.

 2> indicate the presence of a downlink assignment and deliver the associated HARQ information to the HARQ entity.

+2> if there is an ongoing RACH-less LTM cell switch; and

+2> if the downlink assignment has been received on the PDCCH for the MAC entity's C-RNTI after the first PUSCH transmission to the Serving Cell; and

+2> if the downlink assignment is for a new transmission:

+3> consider the LTM cell switch to be successfully completed and indicate it to upper layers.

 1> else if a downlink assignment for this PDCCH occasion has been received for this Serving Cell on the PDCCH for the MAC entity's CS-RNTI or G-CS-RNTI: